 Impact Alabama was founded in 2004 as the state's first nonprofit dedicated to developing substantive service-learning and leadership development projects for college students and recent college graduates.
 Growing from a team of five in 2004 to more than fifty in 2014, we have quickly grown into the premier nonprofit destination for high-achieving students and graduates to make a difference in their communities.

-As a celebration of our ten-year anniversary, adn after serving hundreds of thousands of families in all sixty-seven counties in Alabama, we've made the decision to expand Impact Alabama to other states and communities.
+As a celebration of our ten-year anniversary, adn after serving hundreds of thousands of families in all sixty-seven counties in Alabama, we made the decision to expand Impact Alabama to other states and communities.
 Impact America was formed in 2014 with the mission to engage a generation for change.

 Want to be a part of the Impact Alabama story?
 Apply for our full-time Corps Program.

 Impact Alabama Initiatives:

 % of preschoolers who receive adequate vision screenings.

 FocusFirst Impact Stats